-A. The City agrees to pay each month for coverage of employees working under the terms of this Agreement in the Alaska Electrical Health and Welfare Plan.
+A. The City agrees to pay each month for coverage of regular employees working under the terms of this Agreement in the Alaska Electrical Health and Welfare Plan.
 All new employees shall be covered on the first of the month following the date of employment.

-The City's contribution shall be as provided in Schedule "A".
+The City's contribution for regular employees shall be as provided in Schedule Ar.